Automattic/jetpack/readme.txt

 * Easier to navigate Jetpack's feature settings in your dashboard and WordPress.com.
 * New WordPress.com Toolbar provides quick access to site management, stats, and other services.
 * New MailChimp Subscribe Popup widget.
-* Sitemaps is faster and now supports sites with a very large amount of posts.
+* Sitemaps are faster and now support sites with a very large amount of posts.
 * Contact Form now has a plain-text alternative and better avoids spam filters.
 * Debug form includes extra information to better prioritize your support requests.
-* Photon now also works in wp-admin and supports bbPress topics and replies.
+* Photon can now be used within the dashboard, and supports bbPress topics and replies.

-**Slightly Less Exciting Enhancements:**
+**Slightly Less Exciting Enhancements**

 * Improved previously confusing wording in Stats dashboard, and Featured Content options.
-* Added Apple/iCloud Keynote provider to oEmbed.
+* You can now embed Apple Keynotes straight from icloud.com in your posts and pages.
 * Changed Infinite Scroll button text on taxonomy page and added a new filter to short-circuit the `is_last_batch()` method.
 * Open Graph now uses transients to save image IDs.
 * You can now use full URLs in the Social Media Icons widget.